 i.
-Text i.
-Textual Works - Print (books, musical compositions, etc.) Preferred Acceptable A. Paper 1.
-Archival quality paper (ISO 11108: 1996 for Archival Paper) В. Printing Process, in Lithography (offset printing press) order of preference 2.
-Electrophotography (digital press) n' d' and 3.
-Inkjet (inkjet printer using stable pigment or dye-based inks) C. Binding and Slip-eased if available Binding, in descending order of preference: Packaging a.
+Textual Works - Print (books, musical compositions, etc.) Preferred Acceptable Α. Paper 1.
+Archival quality paper (ISO 11108: 1996 for Archival Paper) В. Printing Process, in order of preference Lithography (offset printing press) Electrophotography (digital press) Inkjet (inkjet printer using stable pigment or dye-based inks) C. Binding and Packaging Slip-cased, if available Binding, in descending order of preference: a.
 Hard cover i.
 Library binding (NISO Z39.78-2000) ii.
 Sewn iii.
 Glued only b.
 Soft cover i.
 Sewn ii.
-Glued only iii.
-Spiral- or plastic-bound iv.
-Stapled c.
-Loose-leaf (including all binders and indexes published as part of the deposit and offered for sale and distribution) D. Size 1.
-Larger-sized editions (Note: large-type editions are not preferred over editions with conventional size typefaces) 2.
-For broadsides and musical compositions, the Library prefers items: a.
-In protective folders b.
-Rolled (rather than folded) E. Rarity, Special Limited editions (including those with special binding or Features, special features) Illustrations 2.
-Editions with the greatest number of unique features (such as pop-ups, overlaps, magnifiers, overlays, tabs, notches, etc.) 3.
-Illustrated editions; original color illustrations preferred over Completeness black and white reproductions 1.
-Complete work.
-For items published in a finite number of F. Completeness separate components, all elements published as part of the work and offered for sale or distribution must be submitted.
-2. All updates, supplements, releases, and supersessions published as part of the work and offered for sale or distribution must be submitted.
-Insertions (including all binders and indexes) must be received in a regular and timely manner for proper maintenance of the deposit.
-3. For unaccompanied vocal musical compositions: open score, with each part on separate staff 4.
-For vocal musical compositions with orchestral accompaniment and for instrumental musical compositions: Full score and up to 13 parts, if applicable; if published only by rental, lease, or lending, submit full score only b.
-Conductor's score and up to 13 parts, if applicable; if published only by rental, lease, or lending, submit conductor's score only · l (Electronic books, etc. For electronic serials, see sec.
-I.iii, below; for digital musical compositions, see sec.
-I.iv, below) Preferred Acceptable A. Technical Characteristics, in order of preferen B. Formats, in order preference b.
-ISO 8859-1 Other character encodings not listed here Other structured or markup formats a.
-XHTML or HTML, with DOCTYPE preterence stylesheet(s), and explicitly stated character encoding a.
-BITS-compliant (NLM Book DTD) b.
-EPUB-compliant c.
-Other widely-used book DTDs/schemas (e.g., TEI, DocBook, etc.) 2.
-Page-layout formats a.
-PDF/UA (ISO 14289-1-compliant) b.
-PDF/A (ISO 19005-compliant) c.
-PDF (highest quality available, with features such as searchable text, embedded fonts, lossless compression, high resolution images, device-independent specification of colorspace, content tagging; includes document formats such as PDF/X) declaration and presentation stylesheet(s) b.
-XML-based document formats (widely-used and publicly- documented), with presentation stylesheet(s) if applicable.
-Includes ODF (ISO/IEC 26300) and OOXML (ISO/IEC 29500). c.
-SGML, with included or accessible DTD d.
-Other XML-based non-proprietary formats, with presentation C. Rarity and Special Features Limited editions (including those with special features such as high resolution images) Editions with the greatest number of unique a. other tenerormate not instead here features (such as additional content, multimedia, interactive elements, etc.) D. Completeness Complete work.
+Glued only b.
+Soft cover i.
+Sewn ii.
+Glued only b.
+Soft cover c.
+Lose-leaf (including all binders and indexes published as part of the deposit and offered for sale and distribution) D. Size Larger-sized editions (Note: large-type editions are not preferred over editions with conventional size typefaces) For broadsides and musical compositions, the Library prefers items: In protective folders Rolled (rather than folded) E. Rarity, Special Features, Illustrations Limited editions (including those with special binding or special features) Editions with the greatest number of unique features (such as pop-ups, overlaps, magnifiers, overlays, tabs, notches, etc.) Illustrated editions; original color illustrations preferred over black and white reproductions F. Completeness Complete work.
 For items published in a finite number of separate components, all elements published as part of the work and offered for sale or distribution must be submitted.

-Includes all associated external files and fonts considered integral to the publication.
-All updates, supplements, releases, and supersessions published as part of the work and offered for sale or distribution must be submitted and received in a regular and timely manner for proper maintenance of the deposit.
-E. Metadata 1.
-As supported by format: a.
-Title b.
-Creator c.
-Creation date d.
-Place of publication e.
-Publisher/ producer/ distributor f.
-ISBN g.
-Contact information 2.
-Include if available: a.
-Language of work b.
-Other relevant identifiers (e.g., DOI, LCGN, etc.) c.
-Edition d.
-Subject descriptors e.
-Abstracts F. Technological Measures 1.
-Files must contain no measures (such as digital rights management or encryption) that control access to or prevent use of the digital work.
+2. All updates, supplements, releases, and supersessions

+published as part of the work and offered for sale or

+distribution must be submitted.
+Insertions (including all

+binders and indexes) must be received in a regular and timely

+manner for proper maintenance of the deposit.

+3. For unaccompanied vocal musical compositions: open score,

+with each part on separate staff

+4. For vocal musical compositions with orchestral accompaniment

+and for instrumental musical compositions:

+a.
+Full score and up to 13 parts, if applicable; if published

+only by rental, lease, or lending, submit full score only

+b.
+Conductor's score and up to 13 parts, if applicable; if

+published only by rental, lease, or lending, submit

+conductor's score only

+1. As displayed on item:

+a.
+Title

+b.
+Creator

+c.
+Creation Date or Start Date/End Date

+d.
+Place of Publication

+e.
+Publisher/Producer/Distributor

+f.
+ISBN

+2. As displayed on item, if available:

+a.
+Other relevant identifiers (e.g., DOI, LCCN, etc.)

+b.
+Edition

+c.
+Subject descriptors

+d.
+Abstracts